roybrown77/wu-tang-react-node-template/README.md

 Tiger style.
 Tiger style.
 Yes, like the song this will help you build a web app the world can't $%#@ wit.

-This serverless web app will retrieve Wu-Tang album covers from wikipedia and display them.
+This serverless web app will retrieve Wu-Tang album covers from Wikipedia and display them.

 https://wu-tang-react-node-template.herokuapp.com